 Adults with ADHD are more likely to perform poorly and change employers frequently, have less job satisfaction and fewer occupational achievements.

-ADHD cannot be ccompletely cured, but many of the symptoms that interfere with functioning and cause distress can be controlled with a combination of medication (Concerta, Ritalin, Aderall, among others) and psycho-social therapy.
-Organization aids like calendars, planners, task managers and timers are other ways to bring down ADHD symptoms.
+ADHD cannot be ccompletely cured, but many of the symptoms that interfere with functioning and cause distress can be controlled with a combination of medication (Concerta, Ritalin, Adderall, and Vyvanse, among others) and psycho-social therapy.
+Organization aids like calendars, planners, task managers and timers are other ways to help people with ADHD function better.

 Opinions regarding ADHD range from, not believing it exist at all - to believing that there are genetic and physiological bases for the condition.
 Most healthcare providers accept that ADHD is a genuine disorder with debate in the scientific community centering mainly on how it is diagnosed and treated.